LeeHounshell/BatBot/jetson_nano/README.md

 I recommend building and configuring 'synergy' v1 to share your laptop keyboard/mouse with BatBot.
 I use 2 Wifi connections in BatBot.
 The 2nd Wifi is configured for synergy, so that none of my Internet requests interfere with my keyboard and mouse.
 See below for additional details.

+Bluetooth needs to be run in 'compatibility' mode.
+You need to add the '-C' option to 'bluetoothd' when that gets run by ubuntu.
+To add compatibility mode for Bluetooth, change the startup options in nv-bluetooth-service.conf.
+Here is what mine looks like:

+    $ sudo bash
+    # cd /lib/systemd/system/bluetooth.service.d
+    # grep ExecStart nv-bluetooth-service.conf
+    ExecStart=/usr/lib/bluetooth/bluetoothd -C -d --noplugin=audio,a2dp,avrcp

 # BatBot Scripts and Programs